Fallout: New Vegas: Initial reception

 Because Obsidian made only minor adjustments to the gameplay, some reviewers described New Vegas as a large expansion of Fallout 3 rather than a separate game.
 Steimer wrote: "I often want to call it Fallout 3: New Vegas.
 Since the first game was so widely loved, that's certainly not a bad thing, but New Vegas does feel like a giant, awesome expansion."
 Pearson was disappointed there were few technological advancements in New Vegas; he said: "New areas, characters and factions, but the same clunky inventory and character models.
 Two years to stay exactly where you were."
 Francesca Reyes of the American version of Official Xbox Magazine struggled to recommend the game to anyone who did not enjoy Fallout 3.
 The newly added gameplay mechanics, such as faction reputation and Hardcore Mode, were well received; reviewers said they add an additional layer of complexity over Fallout 3.
 Reviewers were divided in their opinions on the companions; Christopher Monfette of G4 said the companions provide a stronger emotional connection than any moment in the main quest, while Dan Whitehead of Eurogamer found the companions to be more trouble than they were worth due to their penchant for ignoring the commands he gave them.

 Many reviewers derided the glitches, which were seen as substantive and disruptive to gameplay.
 Among the more common glitches noted in reviews were poor companion and enemy pathfinding, framerate issues, and crashes.
 Mike Nelson of 1Up.com stated that New Vegas had some of the most frustrating glitches he had ever seen, and he would have given the game a higher score had it not been for them.
 A reviewer for Edge wrote, "Creatively, New Vegas gets almost everything right.
 Mechanically and technically, it's a tragedy."
 Some reviewers noted that they still enjoyed the game despite the glitches.
 Giant Bomb's Jeff Gerstmann wrote, "[...] when I reflect on the experience, I'll probably think about the times the game locked up on me or broke in a dozen other crazy ways first, before thinking about the great world and the objectives that fill it.
-If you were able to look past the issues that plagued Fallout 3 and [The Elder Scrolls IV: Oblivion] before it, New Vegas will eventually show you a real good time."
+If you were able to look past the issues that plagued Fallout 3 and [The Elder Scrolls IV:] Oblivion before it, New Vegas will eventually show you a real good time."

 Fallout: New Vegas won the 2011 Golden Joystick Award for Role-Playing Game of the Year, and the 2010 IGN award for Most Bang for Your Buck.
-The game was also nominated for the Role-Playing/Massively Multiplayer Game of the Year award during the 14th Annual Interactive Achievement Awards but the award went to Mass Effect 2.
+The game was also nominated for Role-Playing/Massively Multiplayer Game of the Year during the 14th Annual Interactive Achievement Awards, but the award went to Mass Effect 2.